-Video Impact – Reflections of a postdoctoral researcher
+Video Impact – Reflections of a Postdoctoral Researcher (Part 1)

 The impact of Covid over the last few years has hit all aspects of my work and one of the less visible issues relates to reduced opportunities for face-to-face public engagement.
 Events have moved online and for me this highlighted a clear gap in my skills.
 The presentations that I once would have relied heavily on to engage with audiences and talk about my work did not have the same impact.
 Looking at videos circulating on social media I knew it was possible to produce eye catching and interesting videos, so I was delighted to come across the Video Impact training programme offered by C-DICE.
 The tag line ‘Using video to communicate your research’ appealed to me immediately.